Eldelshell/amforeas/README.md

 * * *

 ## Examples
-This examples are from data when running Jongo en demo mode.
+This examples are from data when running Jongo on demo mode.

 ### Read (GET) a resource
 To read (GET) a user with id 1 from its table, we perform the following: